ACHIEVING SUCCESS AND WORK-LIFE BALANCE

 As a licensed mental health professional who has fully transitioned into life and career coaching, I work with people who are more interested in designing a future rather than getting over a past.

 Clients who want to live their life more fully, both personally and professionally, value having a personal coach.
 Because of this, professional men and women and entrepreneurial small business owners hire me because they want their vocation to reflect their values.

-In the professional business life, there is always a need to improve upon communication with co-workers and customers.
+In professional business life, there is always a need to improve upon communication with co-workers and customers.
 There is also a growing recognition that relationships in the workplace are important to the success of the company or business.
-There is a strong emphasis on emotional and conversational intelligence in the work environment because the bottom line of a company or business can be improved if the employee’s communication and function as a team works well together and resolves conflict early.
+There is a strong emphasis on emotional and conversational intelligence in the work environment because the bottom line of a company or business can be improved if the employee’s communication and function as a team learn to work well together and resolves conflict early.